Jorch72/YAMSWiki/Server-Control.md

   * **Restart After**: Restarts the server after the specified number of seconds and does a countdown for any users still connected
   * **Toggle Rain/Snow**: Turns on or off server-wide precipitation
   * **Set Time**: Allows either the setting of absolute time or the addition/subtraction of time
+  * **Backup Now**: Creates a backup of the server with the option to add an additional name to identify the backup